-Legal Aid is free legal help for people who do not have very much money.
+Legal Aid, also called Legal Services, is free legal help for people who do not have very much money.

 Lawyers divide legal problems into 2 groups, criminal and civil.